-Two years later, and I now have over 1,000 members (even though my event participation ranges from 6 to 60 members)!
+Three years later, and I now have over 1,200 members (even though my event participation ranges from 6 to 60 people)!

 I don’t know what it is, but I find that people who enjoy cooking, traveling, and eating tend to be such fascinating individuals.
 They always have the best stories, they’re open minded, and they cherish the small things in life.
 These are my people.

 And now I want to help you find your people.